 “...a beautiful artist. ...who has enormous grace in his music, and fantasy and color.”

-- Augusta Read Thomas, Grammy-award winning composer
+- Augusta Read Thomas

-GRAMMY®-nominated for his latest solo album "Lord, How Come Me Here?"—a collection of reimagined Negro spirituals—and named one of the 2023 Musical America Top 30 Professionals of the Year, Nigerian-American composer Shawn E. Okpebholo's music resonates globally, earning widespread acclaim from critics and audiences alike.
+Named the 2024 Chicagoan of the Year in Classical Music by the Chicago Tribune and one of Musical America's Top 30 Professionals of 2023, Nigerian-American composer Shawn E. Okpebholo's music resonates globally, earning widespread acclaim from critics and audiences alike.
+His GRAMMY®-nominated solo album, Lord, How Come Me Here?, reimagines Negro spirituals and American folk hymns.
 The press has described his music as "devastatingly beautiful" and "fresh and new and fearless" (Washington Post), "affecting" (New York Times), "lyrical, complex, singular" (The Guardian), "searing" (Chicago Tribune), "dreamy, sensual" (Boston Globe), and "powerful" (BBC Music Magazine).
-Okpebholo has garnered numerous accolades, including awards from The Academy of Arts and Letters, the American Prize in Composition, the Music Publishers Association, ASCAP, and was awarded the Inaugural honoree of the Leslie Adams-Robert Owens Composition Award.
+Okpebholo has garnered numerous accolades, including awards from the Academy of Arts and Letters, the American Prize in Composition, the Music Publishers Association, and ASCAP, and he was the inaugural honoree of the Leslie Adams-Robert Owens Composition Award.

 As a pedagogue, Okpebholo has conducted masterclasses at various academic institutions worldwide, including two universities in Nigeria.
-His research interests have led to ethnomusicological fieldwork in both East and West Africa, resulting in compositions, transcriptions, and academic lectures.
+His research interests have led to ethnomusicological fieldwork in East and West Africa, resulting in compositions, transcriptions, and academic lectures.
 He earned his master's and doctoral degrees in composition from the College-Conservatory of Music (CCM) at the University of Cincinnati.
 During his upbringing, a significant part of his music education came from The Salvation Army church, where he received free music lessons regularly.
 Inspired by that altruism, Okpebholo is deeply passionate about music outreach to underserved communities.

-Recently, he completed a residency with the Chicago Opera Theater, culminating in the premiere of his opera, "The Cook-Off," with librettist Mark Campbell (librettist of the Pulitzer-prize-winning opera Silent Night).
-Currently, he serves as the Jonathan Blanchard Distinguished Professor of Composition at Wheaton College-Conservatory of Music and the Saykaly Garbulinska Composer-in-Residence with the Lexington Philharmonic.
+Recently, he completed a residency with the Chicago Opera Theater, culminating in the premiere of his opera The Cook-Off, with librettist Mark Campbell (librettist of the Pulitzer Prize-winning opera Silent Night).
+Currently, he serves as the Jonathan Blanchard Distinguished Professor of Composition at Wheaton College Conservatory of Music and the Saykaly Garbulinska Composer-in-Residence with the Lexington Philharmonic.

 Shawn E. Okpebholo is based in Wheaton, IL, a suburb of Chicago, with his wife, violist Dorthy, and their daughters, Eva and Corinne.